vidyar/docs-1/sources/config.rst

 **Notifications**
 -----------------
 Shippable can notify you about the status of your build.
 If you want to get notified about the build status (success, failure or unstable), you need to follow the rules below to configure your yml file.
 Shippable will send the consolidated build reports in individual emails for matrix build projects.
-By default Shippable will send the email notifications to the last committer.
+If there are any changes in the build status, then we will send email notification to the last committer by default.

 Email notification